Graduate College at University of Arizona

 2 years, average

-Departmental requirements may vary and are listed on departmental websites and Graduate Programs page.
-They generally include the GRE, writing sample, 2 letters of recommendation and the on-line Graduate College application including statement of purpose.
-Public Health and MBA use different applications.
+- Academic application: Departmental requirements and deadlines vary and are listed on departmental websites.
+Requirements generally include GRE scores, statement of purpose, writing sample, two letters of recommendation, and the online Graduate College application.
+The public health and business programs use different applications.

-Submit both an academic application and a Coverdell Fellow application online by the deadline.
-Coverdell applications are reviewed, ranked and coordinated with the academic program.
-Notifications for first-round applicants begin in late February/March and continue until the cohort is filled usually by early May.
-Applicants may mark Returned Peace Corps Volunteer on both the academic application and in Inquiries for Future Students.
-Notify the academic department you are applying to the Coverdell Fellowship
+Submit both an academic application and a Coverdell Fellow application online by their respective deadlines.
+Coverdell applications are reviewed, ranked, and coordinated with the academic program.
+Notifications for first round submissions begin in March and continue until the cohort is filled, usually by early May.

 Year Coverdell Fellows partnership started